gvaumour/gvaumour.github.io/resume.md

 2017
 :   Member of the ACM's Women in Computing [Uppsala Chapter][14] and organization of the [Ada Lovelace Celebration][18]

-2016
-:   Teacher Assistant for Embbeded system and Hardware Programmation at IUT de Cachan (France)

 > <gregory.vaumourin@gmail.com> •